RicardoMiles/Ricardo-MDblog-raw/BlogClean/source/_posts/A-Ball-a-Code-a-Song-—-and-a-Soul.md

 When AJ and I were walking home this afternoon, he was venting about job rejections and pre-graduation pressure — I could relate 120%.
 He said he has no idea where he’ll go next, just wherever there’s work.

-When we speak different languages, I still feel like only AJ and Rahdev truly understand me — my situation, my emotions.
+When speaking without mother tongue, I feel like only AJ and Rahdev truly understand me — my situation, my emotions.
 Maybe it’s because we all study engineering and aren’t part of the majority here.
 Natt once said:
  *“If Europe and the UK fall one day, the reason will be arrogance.”*

 I get it now — it’s a kind of thoughtless, entitled arrogance.
 Some people have fixed, simplistic ideas about people and places they’ve never truly known.
 Their surface-level ‘respect’ and ‘liking’ is just a shell — the core is a kind of quiet prejudice.
 It’s not in words or actions, but you can feel it in the vibe.